CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 Educational placement—The overall educational environment in which gifted education is provided to a gifted student.

-GIEP—Gifted Individualized Education Program.
+GIEP—Gifted Individualized Education Plan.

 GMDT—Gifted Multidisciplinary Team.